KGOR

 KGOR (99.9 FM) is a commercial radio station in Omaha, Nebraska, broadcasting a classic hits radio format.
 It is owned by iHeartMedia, Inc., and licensed as iHM Licenses, LLC.
 The radio studios and offices are at North 50th Street and Underwood Avenue in Midtown Omaha.

 KGOR has an effective radiated power (ERP) of 115,000 watts, the most powerful FM station in Omaha.
 The transmitter is at the Omaha master antenna farm on North 72nd Street near Crown Point Avenue.
 KGOR is licensed by the Federal Communications Commission to broadcast using HD Radio technology.
-The HD2 digital subchannel carries a Top 40 format from iHeartRadio.
-The HD3 subchannel airs contemporary worship music from "Air 1," feeding FM translator K285GP at 104.9 MHz in Millard, Nebraska.
+The HD3 digital subchannel airs contemporary worship music from "Air1," feeding FM translator K285GP at 104.9 MHz in Millard, Nebraska.

 History

 MOR (1959-196?)

 In 1959, KFAB-FM signed on the air.
 At first, it simulcasted co-owned KFAB.
 The two stations broadcast a middle of the road format with popular music, news and sports.
 From the 1950s through the 80s, KFAB-AM-FM were co-owned with the Lincoln Journal Star.